anntenna/anntenna.github.io/_posts/2020-04-28-recipe-pudina-rice.md

-**Pudina Rice:**
+---
+layout: post
+title:  "A quick recipe for Pudina rice"
+date:   2017-08-25 11:21:10 -0700
+categories: recipes
+description: "Just recording a recipe from my mom.
+All in a quarantine day's work.
+Will update later with photos."
+time: 2 min read
+---

+**Pudina(Mint) Rice**

 __Things to grind:__

-Pudina leaves from 2 bunches of fresh mint
+* Pudina leaves from 2 bunches of fresh mint
-Coconut - half of a frozen pack should do
+* Coconut - half of a frozen pack should do
-Green chillies - about 4 spicy ones
+* Green chillies - about 4 spicy ones

 __Things to cook:__

-Ginger-garlic paste
+* Ginger-garlic paste

-Rice - 2 cups
+* Rice - 2 cups
-Salt to taste
+* Salt to taste

+__Instructions:__

 1. Wash the rice thoroughly, soak in water while everything else is being prepared.
 2. Pluck out all the leaves from 2 bunches of mint.